wlbr/myip/README.md

    - the site name and analytics id to track the accesses with Google analytics.
    - an upload address to copy the binary to with the deploy make target.
 Will try an rsync, so take care for the ssh keys.
-   - a test url to call with an browser.
+   - a test url to call with a browser.
 Simply uses the OS 'open' command usually should start a browser.

+Use the '|' as a field separator.

-Example (not working data):
+Example config.txt (not working data):

-    analytics|UA-22442529-1|mysite.net
+    analytics|UA-22442552-1|mysite.net
     uploadaddress|myserver:~/fcgi-bin/
     testurl|http://mysite.net/fcgi-bin/myip